MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 | New user on device, where at least one person has already signed in                                                     | Short                                             | - [Quick add user](#adding-your-user-to-an-existing-device) <br> - [Set up flows](#set-up-flows)   |
 | New device, which needs to go through first-time setup or the Out of Box Experience (OOBE)                             | Moderate              | - [Fast first set up](#setting-up-a-device-for-the-first-time) <br> - [Pre set up person](#have-a-designated-setup-person) <br> - [Use policies](#use-policies-to-speed-up-your-setup) <br> - [Set up flows](#set-up-flows)    |

-To help you optimize your device management processes, there are some additional tips that are recommended to further reduce the time it takes to get up and running on the device.
+To help you optimize device management, here are some more tips recommended to further reduce the time it takes to get up and running on the device.

 ### Physically label your devices so users can select a device they've already used